A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Introduction

-As it is customary in dimension reduction problems, as a preliminary step, we perform a classical rescaling of the variables.
-While our spatial rescaling is consistent with that of linearly elastic dimension reduction problems \cite{friesecke-james-muller}, a further time-rescaling is needed to cope with possible very slow oscillations occurring in $\Omega_\eps$ and emerging in the limit as $\eps\to 0$.
+As customary in dimension reduction problems, as a preliminary step, we will perform a suitable \EEE rescaling of the variables.
+While our spatial rescaling will be consistent with that of linearly elastic dimension reduction problems \cite{friesecke-james-muller}, a further time-rescaling will be needed to cope with possible very slow oscillations occurring in $\Omega_\eps$ and emerging in the limit as $\eps\to 0$.
 We refer to \cite{abels-mora-muller} and \cite{Maggiani-Mora} for an analogous space-time rescaling in the dynamically elastic and perfectly plastic settings, respectively.

-In our first convergence result, \textbf{Theorem \ref{mainthm-1}}, considering a vanishing viscosity tensor, we recover a limiting undamped momentum balance equation featuring a reduced elasticity tensor on the in-plane directions and an inertial term for the out-of-plane component.
-The scaling on the viscosity tensor guarantees the validity of a suitable Korn inequality that implies strong compactness on the time derivative of the out-of-plane displacements.
-This latter plays a key role in proving an enhanced convergence of the displacements and, in turn, the passage to the limit in the semistability condition.
-Note that, due to the absence of any additional time-regolarizations, in this setting we can only deduce an energy-dissipation \emph{inequality}.
+In our first convergence result, \textbf{Theorem \ref{mainthm-1}}, we will address the vanishing-thickness analysis for a 3D system featuring a \emph{quasistatic} momentum balance, with no inertial terms, and the viscosity tensor is multiplied by a (positive) coefficient that also vanishes.
+We will prove that the limiting plate model is described by an elastic equilibrium equation for the displacements (i.e., no inertia and no damping), featuring a reduced elasticity tensor on the in-plane directions.
+Due to the absence of any additional time-regularizations, in this setting we will solely deduce an energy-dissipation \emph{inequality}. \EEE